Why Ungoverned AI Became Harder to Insure — and What Comes Next

 Systems must fail closed, not “best-effort guess.”

-6. Generate sealed, court-ready artifacts
+6. Generate sealed, integrity-verifiable decision artifacts

 Until these capabilities exist, enterprises don’t actually control AI.